 State Farm: State Farm’s Steer Clear program helps young folks on the road improve their driving skills and raise savings simultaneously.

-How do you buy car insurance for college students?
+How to buy car insurance for college students

 You’ll want to ask yourself questions before buying car insurance as a college student.